 What it does and why you should try it?

-Deep clean and purify your skin – Carbon laser facials are the best!
-See our post for details.
-For an at home acne treatment, try mixing one capsule of activated charcoal with 2 teaspoons of aloe vera gel and smooth all over required areas and a few drops of tea tree oil and a pinch of sea salt.
+- Deep clean and purify your skin –For an at home acne treatment, try mixing one capsule of activated charcoal with 2 teaspoons of aloe vera gel and smooth all over required areas and a few drops of tea tree oil and a pinch of sea salt.
 Let dry and rinse off completely.
 Charcoal soaps are readily available and also worth considering.

 The Final Word